Unemployment insurance in Singapore is not a new concept.

 You can compare and contrast other political parties’ suggestions here.

 Unemployment insurance is a sexy idea

-Who wouldn’t be happy at the thought of having some form of payout upon being involuntarily unemployed?
+Who wouldn’t be happy at the thought of having some form of a payout upon being involuntarily unemployed?

 Mothers who are dismissed against their will would certainly celebrate having extra funds to pay for their children’s expenses, which can run up to a thousand dollars or more per child per month.

 Perhaps unemployment insurance could indirectly encourage couples to have more children, as there is an immediate safety net in the event a parent is made redundant or dismissed.

 1. Will unemployment insurance lead to higher retrenchments?

 If redundant employees are entitled to unemployment insurance, companies could choose to forgo distributing retrenchment benefits and save the money for other business purposes.